-A few weeks ago, I wrote a post about egg labeling.
-Egg labeling is confusing, to say the least.
+A few weeks ago, I wrote a post about confusing labels on eggs.
 Most people don’t know an organic egg from a free-range egg from a cage-free egg.

-It’s definitely egg-citing to hear that eggs contain all essential nine amino acids, making it one of the least expensive complete proteins you can buy.
+Eggs contain all essential nine amino acids, making it one of the least expensive complete proteins money can buy.
 Amino acids are the building blocks of life and serve as energy for every cell in the body.

 What the Yolk?

-For a long time, the egg yolk was villainized because it carries all the fat and cholesterol.
-We used to think fat and cholesterol were bad for you, but we have to come to learn that they are indeed not!
+For a long time, the egg yolk was villainized because it carried all the fat and cholesterol.
+We used to think fat and cholesterol were bad for you, but we have to come to learn that they are indeed essential to a healthy diet.

 If you’re worried about your cholesterol, there is no need to shy away from egg yolks.
 The truth is you need cholesterol in your diet as it’s fundamental to cellular function.
 The cholesterol you find in the yolk contains heart-healthy ingredients that actually improve your health.

 In other words, if you don’t eat the yolk, you are really missing out on good nutrients your body needs and craves.

 Additionally, the egg yolk contains some of the most important and bioavailable nutrients found inside an egg.
 For example, about half of the egg’s protein and all of the egg’s nutrients, including vitamins A, D, E and K, are, you guessed it, all found in the yolk.